iain-staffell/GNESTE/README.md

 * Operating Lifetime
 * Cost of Capital

-The GNESTE database is documented in a paper submitted to the [Data in Brief journal](https://www.sciencedirect.com/journal/data-in-brief).
-Once published, please consult the article which details the process for collecting data, defines all variables and categories of data, and gives examples of its usage.
+The GNESTE database is documented in a paper published in the [Data in Brief journal](https://doi.org/10.1016/j.dib.2024.110669).
+That article details the process for collecting data, defines all variables and categories of data, and gives examples of its usage.

 The files presented here are in machine-readable CSV format.
 The same data are also made available in Excel format, with additional metadata and documentation, from [Zenodo](https://zenodo.org/records/11065567).

 ## Citation

-Please cite this article where you use this database:
+Please cite this article when you use the GNESTE database:

-Luke Hatton, Nathan Johnson, Lara Dixon, Bosi Mosongo, Savanha De Kock, Andrew Marquard, Mark Howells, and Iain Staffell.
-2024.
+L. Hatton, N. Johnson, L. Dixon, B. Mosongo, S. De Kock, A. Marquard, M. Howells, and I. Staffell (2024).
 The Global and National Energy Systems Techno-Economic (GNESTE) Database: Cost and performance data for electricity generation and storage technologies.
-Submitted to Data in Brief
+Data in Brief.
+[DOI:10.1016/j.dib.2024.110669](https://doi.org/10.1016/j.dib.2024.110669)